-- i. access to Current Account facility with RBI; - ii. access to Subsidiary General Ledger (SGL) Account facility (for G-Sec) with RBI; - iii. permission to borrow and lend in the money market including call money market and to trade in all money market instruments; - iv. memberships of electronic dealing, trading and settlement systems (NDS platforms/INFINET/RTGS/CCIL); - v. access to the Liquidity Adjustment Facility (LAF) of RBI; - vi. access to liquidity support from RBI under a scheme separately notified for standalone PDs; and - vii. favoured access to open market operations by RBI.
+- i. access to Current Account facility with RBI; - ii. access to Subsidiary General Ledger (SGL) Account facility with RBI; - iii. permission to borrow and lend in the money market including call money market and to trade in all money market instruments; - iv. memberships of electronic dealing, trading and settlement systems (NDS platforms/INFINET/RTGS/CCIL);

+- v. access to the Liquidity Adjustment Facility (LAF) of RBI; - vi. access to liquidity support from RBI under a scheme separately notified for standalone PDs; and - vii. access to OMO by RBI.